-The Reception year, in which girls turn five and begin full-time education, is the final year of the Early Years Foundation Stage.
-This is the time when solid foundations are laid which serve as a base for all future learning.
+The Reception year, in which girls turn five and begin full-time education, is the final year of the Early Years Foundation Stage and is the time when solid foundations are laid which serve as a base for all future learning.

 In the Foundation Stage, there are seven areas of learning, which are divided into Prime and Specific areas of learning: